ChessAnalysis/chess-analysis/README.md

 Chess Analyzing
 ===================

-This repository contains a Java project created as part of research stage on chess analyzing.
+This repository contains a Java project created as part of research internship at INRIA laboratory on chess analyzing.
-You can find different resources to analyse chess games.
+You can find different resources to analyse chess games with Stockfish UCI Engine.

 #### Statically analyse